Burning of the British Embassy in Dublin: Wednesday 2 February

-In the afternoon, a large protest march was held in the city centre, followed by a protest march towards the nearby embassy.
-Then RTÉ security correspondent Tom McCaughren estimated there were eight to ten thousand people, in the confined space immediately outside the building (estimates of the size of the earlier marches vary between 20,000-100,000), The large crowds outside, and in the vicinity, made it hard for the security forces, and later the fire brigade, to intervene.
+In the afternoon, a large protest march was held in the Dublin city centre, followed by a protest march towards the nearby chancery of the British Embassy.
+Then RTÉ security correspondent Tom McCaughren estimated there were eight to ten thousand people, in the confined space immediately outside the building (estimates of the size of the earlier marches vary between 20,000 and 100,000).
+The large crowds outside, and in the vicinity, made it hard for the security forces, and later the fire brigade, to intervene.
 Protesters carried black flags, tricolours and placards condemning the British government.
-Black coffins painted with "Bloody Sunday" and "13" were carried by the crowd and placed at the embassy door.
+Black coffins painted with "Bloody Sunday" and "13" were carried by the crowd and placed at the chancery door.

-Gardaí tried at first to keep the protestors away from the embassy but were very largely outnumbered.
+Gardaí tried at first to keep the protestors away from the chancery but were very largely outnumbered.
 The press reported 30 injuries as the police charged at the crowds.

-The embassy had been evacuated by the afternoon.
+Embassy staff had been evacuated by the afternoon.
 Around 4 pm petrol bombs began to be thrown, without much effect.
-Finally, a man climbed a neighbouring building, and then across to an upper floor of the embassy, setting it alight, with the interior fire underway by 7pm (and by which time night had fallen).
-Dublin Fire Brigade could not reach the embassy and the building was gutted.
+Finally, a man climbed a neighbouring building, and then across to an upper floor of the chancery, setting it alight, with the interior fire underway by 7pm (and by which time night had fallen).
+Dublin Fire Brigade could not reach the chancery, and the building was gutted.

-McCaughren felt the demonstration had been allowed to proceed as an "expression of anger".
+Reflecting on the event 50 years later, the RTÉ corespondent Tom McCaughren felt the demonstration had been allowed to proceed as an "expression of anger".

-A British insurance company’s branch office in Dun Laoghaire was also destroyed.
+A British insurance company's branch office in Dún Laoghaire was also destroyed.
 The Royal Air Force club was attacked and several other British-owned shops around the country were vandalised.